Mateus-Lacerda/React_ReAct_Agent/README.md

 ├── src
 │   ├── python
 │   │   ├── agent
-│   │   │   ├── prompt.py        # Contains prompt definitions for the agents
+│   │   │   ├── prompt.py             // Contains prompt definitions for the agent
-│   │   │   ├── react_react_agent.py  # Agent implementation for React projects with ReAct
+│   │   │   ├── react_react_agent.py  // Agent implementation for React projects with ReAct
-│   │   │   └── tools.py         # Tool definitions used by agents (e.g., save_code, run_code)
+│   │   │   └── tools.py              // Tool definitions used by the agent (e.g., save_code, run_code)
 │   │   ├── models
-│   │   │   └── code_data.py     # pydantic model to store the generated React code
+│   │   │   └── code.py               // pydantic model to store the generated React code
 │   └── utils
-│         ├── colors.py          # Module for colored printing
+│         ├── colors.py               // Module for colored printing
-│         ├── printer.py         # Module for printing messages
+│         ├── printer.py              // Module for printing messages
-│         └── search_tool.py     # Module for search functionality
+│         └── search_tool.py          // Module for search functionality
 └── README.md
 ```

 ## CLI Usage
-The command-line interface (CLI) lets you directly interact with the React ReAct agent.
+The command-line interface (CLI) lets you directly interact with the React ReAct Agent.
 For example, you can run the agent with:
 ```
 python src/main.py --grok_api_key="your_grok_api_key" --github_access_token="your_github_token" --starting_prompt="Your prompt message" [--verbose]
 ```